Free shipping over £15

 To Disguise Their Scent

 The first reason is likely to do with the genetic roots of your dog.
 Dogs are descended from wolves and other pack hunting canine species.
-When species like that are looking to track down some prey they might try and disguise their smell so that the prey doesn’t smell them and identify them as a threat from a long way away.
+When species like that are looking to track down some prey they might try and disguise their own smell so that the prey doesn’t smell them and identify them as a threat from a long way away.
 The prey in many cases would be deer and while deer might sniff out a wolf and alert the rest of the herd, they wouldn’t get scared by only a fox in the local area as a fox is no threat to them.
 Wild dogs have also been known to cover themselves in the stink of a dead carcass to try and hide their smell.
 You’ll often see wolves in wildlife documentaries looking incredibly dirty for this exact reason.
 I hope your dog hasn’t done something similar, but I wouldn't put it past some dogs!

 red haired Woman Holding a fluffy pomeranian